GluuFederation/docs-oxd-prod/3.1.4/sources/oxd-https/security/index.md

 ## Limit access

 `oxd-https-extesion` is web server which handles all requests.
-Attacker can use such open server for own needs.
+Attacker can use such open server for own needs or attack it (e.g. DDoS) .
 Therefore it is recommended to protect it by putting `oxd-https-extension` in private network.
 As alternative it is possible to proxy requests via web server (e.g. Apache HTTP Server or nginx) and limit access via it.